 Mission & Outreach

-In February we participated once again in “The Coldest Night of the Year” in support of The Dam – a non profit organization in Meadowvale.
+In February each year we participate in “The Coldest Night of the Year” in support of The Dam – a non profit organization in Meadowvale and Cooksville.
 The Dam works with at-risk youth and their vision is to stop the flow of at-risk youth in the community from experiencing the pain of homelessness, broken relationships and isolation.
 The Dam encourages youth to discover who they are and know where they are going, to make a positive impact in the world as they reach toward their full potential.

 ARMAGH, a home for abused women and their children